deepworks-net/templates.cookieninja/README.md

 py -m pip install cnsrc/
 ```

-Then move out of the project directory and start cookieninja
+Then customize and create a project with cookieninja!
 ```
-cd ..
-cookieninja dw-project-template/
+cookieninja template/
 ```

-You will then be walked through the setup of your project!
+You will then be walked through the setup of your project.
+Once completed, the customized project will be created in your current working directory.

 ## Template Development